Mortgage Default: Everything You Need To Know

 6. Opt For A Short Sale

-You’ll start the short sale process by listing your home on the market as a potential short sale property.
+You’ll start the process by listing your home on the market as a potential short sale property.
 Once you have an offer, you’ll take this offer to your lender to see if they’ll accept the short sale.
 If they do, the money the buyer pays for the home will be applied to your mortgage balance.

-Nobody wants to default on their mortgage.
-Luckily, there are plenty of ways to avoid this scenario and avoid going into foreclosure.
-It’s a good idea to reach out to your lender to find out how willing they are to work with you if you’re experiencing financial issues.
+Going into mortgage default can result in you losing your home.
+Luckily, there are plenty of ways to avoid this scenario and not go into foreclosure.
+Reach out to your lender to find out how willing they are to work with you if you’re experiencing financial issues.
 To determine what you can afford and how you’d like to proceed, you should look at your finances carefully before talking with your lender.

-Home Buying - 5-minute read
+Home Buying - 7-minute read